Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 Can I add my girlfriend to my USAA car insurance?

 Yes, USAA allows you to add your girlfriend to your policy.
-For you to do so, your girlfriend must reside at the same address as you.
+To do so, your girlfriend must reside at the same address as you.

 Can you have two insurance policies on the same car?

 Yes, you can technically have two car insurance policies on the same vehicle, but it’s not recommended.
-Double-insuring a vehicle may violate the terms of one or both insurance companies.
+Double-insuring a vehicle may violate the terms of one or both insurance companies and result in claims being denied by both companies.

 Can you have two policies in the same household?